 Sharing experience and knowledge

-As a result, a few months ago the Luos team and I decided to create a community on Discord for cyber-physical systems, embedded, and edge developers to share their perspectives, best practices, and recommended tools for working with CPS, embedded, and edge systems.
-As our idea/project involves a change in how we develop projects, we need to surround ourselves with as many people as possible who work in embedded systems of all types daily.
+That is why we decided a few months ago with the Luos team to develop a community on Discord of cyber-physical systems, embedded and edge developers to exchange visions, best practices, and tools to use with CPS, embedded and edge systems.
+As our idea/project involves a change in how we develop projects, we need to surround ourselves with as many people as possible who work daily in embedded systems of all types.

-Makers have joined the community, as well as companies such as Siemens, Dyson, and Bosch, students, and researchers who come together to assist one another, learn from each other, and progress collectively.
+Makers have joined the community, companies such as Siemens, Dyson, and Bosch, students, and researchers who exchange to help, learn from each other, and evolve together.